w3c/personalXR/README.md

 | margin           | Margin around item                                        | 0 0 0 0        |

-#### Example of componenent customised with Personalization Semantics
+#### Example of component customised with Personalization Semantics

 The following component uses <code>data-simplification</code>, and <code>data-purpose</code> semantics, along with some ARIA role, state information - when activated the UI will be simplified by removing some controls.